Softeq/PyCats/sample/mobile/README.md

 ### Builder layer
  Implementation of Page object pattern based on Page modules (For each mobile screen we have separate class).
- Each page module contain implementation of screen for both platforms and command base class with abstract methods for this screen
+ Each page module contains implementation of screen for both platforms and command base class with abstract methods for this screen.
- This layer describe mobile screens and actions that we can do on it.
+ This layer describes mobile screens and actions that we can do on them.

  That layer placed in `src` directory and divided by following object types: